 1. Find the Best Stylist in Your Area

-If you live in Chicago, I HIGHLY recommend you go see Jen Roskey at Civello Salon in Lincoln Park.
+If you live in Chicago, I HIGHLY recommend you go see Jen Roskey at Asha Salon in the Gold Coast.
 After my previous stylist left the salon, I was basically assigned to Jen.
-Jen is a Men’s Cuts and Fading Expert, Award Winning Hair Colorist – Top 5 Ranking in the USA, and Director of Hair Color at Civello.
+Jen is a Men’s Cuts and Fading Expert, Award Winning Hair Colorist – Top 5 Ranking in the USA, and was the Director of Hair Color at Civello.
 With credentials like that, how can you not just trust her?
+[Update: Civello closed it’s doors after five amazing years.
+Jen is now at Asha, which is linked above.]

 Fun fact about me (not) – I have a lot of gray hair.
 Like A LOT.
 This requires me to get my hair colored every 4 weeks now.
 It’s the worst because it really adds up having to go into the salon that often… but it’s the best because it forces me to keep up on my hair.
 I get my hair trimmed every other time and change my hair color slightly with the seasons.
 I like to keep it fresh.